Everything You Need to Know About Google My Business Posts

 - Posts with more than one photo/video only show up on desktop and mobile search results, but this feature is relatively new as of January 2020 and we suspect that it will be expanded over time.
 When you’ve added multiple images to a Post it will look like this in the Post Preview:

-- There are content policies for Posts, if you violate them your post will be rejected.
+- There are content policies for Posts, this means that certain language/words, spam, inappropriate images, anything blurry gimmicky, adding a phone number and so on, can be considered a violation resulting in your post being rejected.
 For example, in a post we created for Whitespark there was an example in the content of a URL but it didn’t match our own site; we believe it was not approved because the link to the site was irrelevant to our business.
 Once we removed the URL the post was approved.

 - You can choose not to use a CTA button and add the URL to your website directly in the post, and the link will be enabled.